 “Oh shit!”
 Peter’s eyes, already wide, widened a little more.
 They were approaching the off-ramp at breakneck speed; they couldn’t make the turn without skidding out.
 “Oh SHIT!”

-But just as the wheel yanked sharply to the right, the Bite Mobile’s back section let loose with a series of clanks.
-Peter shot a look over his shoulder and saw a sleek, compact jet engine emerge from the car, swinging on a motorized swivel to counteract the centrifugal force of the whirlwind turn.
+But just as the wheel yanked sharply right, the Bite Mobile’s rear erupted with clanks.
+Peter looked back and saw a sleek, compact jet engine emerge from the car, swinging on a motorized swivel to counteract the centrifugal force of the whirlwind turn.
 Its ball-jointed thrusters burned with eye-catching blue.

 “Oh my God!”
 Eun gasped.
 “We’re going four hundred miles an hour!”

-Their multi-cluster jet-engine burned hotter, filling the rearview mirror with a sapphire halo.
-Compared to the Bite Mobile, nearby cars were crawling along—everyone else was doing sixty or seventy.
+Their multi-cluster jet-engine burned hotter, filling the rearview mirror with eye-catching sapphire.
+Nearby cars were crawling along—everyone else was doing sixty or seventy.

-Suddenly, high-tech munitions zipped down from above and hit the ground, erupting into gigantic plumes of skin-prickling fire.
-The Bite Mobile employed evasive maneuvers, swerving violently from side to side.
+Suddenly, high-tech munitions zipped down from above, erupting into gigantic plumes of skin-prickling fire.
+The Bite Mobile swerved from side to side.

 “PULL OVER!” a voice blared through a megaphone.
 “THIS IS ANOS’S SPECIAL RESPONSE UNIT!
-YOU ARE IN POSSESSION OF ILLEGAL TECH!
+YOU ARE IN POSSESSION OF ILLEGAL TECHNOLOGY!
 PULL OVER NOW!”

 “Illegal tech?”
 Kora poked her head between the seats and looked quizzically from Peter to Eun.